 Job Search and Recruitment Avenues

-- Industry-specific job boards like electrical job board, Seek, and Indeed
+- Job boards like Seek, Indeed, and electrical-specific portals

-- Referrals from past clients or builder networks
+- Referrals and repeat work from satisfied clients

 Are There Jobs for International Candidates?